 She earned her PhD in Social Welfare and MPH in Maternal and Child Health and International Health from the University of California, Berkeley and her Bachelor and Masters in Social Work from McGill University in Montreal (Canada).
 She also has a Bachelor in Social Science in Sociology from the University of Ottawa (Canada).
 She is author of Preventing Bipolar Relapse (New Harbinger, 2014), and lead author (with John D. Preston) of Bipolar 101 (New Harbinger, 2009).
 She is also editor of Global Case Studies in Maternal and Child Health (Jones & Bartlett, 2012).
-She is currently writing a general audience book on mental well-being.
+She is currently writing a general audience book on mental health and wellness.

 Skills & Knowledge